 Automating Your Process

-Even better, when you use an enrollment management platform to create automated communication plans you can automate several touchpoints at key moments to make sure families are getting the information they need or appropriate response instantaneously.
+Even better, when you use an enrollment management platform to create automated communication plans you can automate several touchpoints at key moments to make sure families are getting the information they need or appropriate responses instantaneously.
 You’ll also lighten your load and reduce manual labor throughout the process.
 That way, you can focus on optimizing your communication and outreach.
 Not to mention create a more cohesive experience for families.